AriZuu/cmsis-collection/README.md

 Copy cmsis.mak from one of the exiting cmsis directories to your new directory and edit it to copy and patch files as necessary.

+To build, first set up sources using

+make CMSIS=stm32f10x setup-src

+This copies and patches sources from cmsis-dist.

+Then to build use normal pico]OS library module building.